Ultimate Infiniti G37 Mods Guide

 These guys are known for being titanium wizards, and this work of art weighs in at a ridiculous 2.7kg!

-If you’re opting for the ultimate build, where the money is no issue, these will undoubtedly offer you incredible strength and durability to go with your power gains.
+If you opt for the ultimate build, where the money is no issue, these will undoubtedly offer you incredible strength and durability to go with your power gains.

-Make sure you pair these headers with their Titanium exhaust for the ultimate combination, which is guaranteed to leave any G-series enthusiast drooling.
+Make sure you pair these headers with their Titanium exhaust for the ultimate combination, which will leave any G-series enthusiast drooling.

 G37 Forced Induction

-Once you’ve installed the available bolt-on upgrades, yet you’re still not satisfied with the power, it’s time to consider going down the forced induction route.
+Once you’ve installed the available bolt-on upgrades yet are still unsatisfied with the power, it’s time to consider going down the forced induction route.

 There are two possibilities for the G37, and we put them head-to-head in our Turbocharger Vs. Supercharger guide to help you work out the best option for your needs.